Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Introduction

+Prior CDIR approaches have largely relied on supervised learning, requiring extensive labeled data and cross-domain correspondences \cite{sangkloy2016sketchy, yu2016sketch, song2017deep}, but collecting such annotations is labor-intensive and limits scalability.
+Domain adaptation techniques attempt to align feature spaces across domains but often struggle when the visual domains are highly disparate \cite{tzeng2017adversarial}.
+Deep learning approaches that learn domain-invariant features can improve alignment, yet they typically demand significant computational resources and may fail to generalize to unseen domains \cite{ganin2016domain}.
+Unsupervised and self-supervised methods have been proposed to mitigate the reliance on labeled data \cite{kim2021cds, li2021prototypical, hu2022feature, wang2023correspondence}, but generally require training or fine-tuning on the target datasets and may not fully overcome the domain gap.

-Recent advancements in vision-language models, such as CLIP \cite{radford2021learning}, ALIGN \cite{jia2021scaling}, and BLIP-2 \cite{li2023blip}, have opened new possibilities for tackling CDIR tasks.
-These models, pre-trained on vast datasets of image-text pairs, have demonstrated remarkable zero-shot generalization capabilities across various vision tasks.
-However, their potential for unsupervised CDIR remains largely unexplored.
+Recent advancements in vision-language models, such as CLIP \cite{radford2021learning}, ALIGN \cite{jia2021scaling}, and BLIP-2 \cite{li2023blip}, have opened new possibilities to tackle CDIR tasks.
+These models, pre-trained on large datasets of image-text pairs, have demonstrated remarkable zero-shot generalization across various vision tasks.
+However, their potential for CDIR remains largely unexplored.

-In this paper, we introduce a novel approach to CDIR that leverages the power of Large Language Models (LLMs) and Vision Transformers (ViTs) without the need for domain-specific annotations or fine-tuning.
-Our method, called \textbf{\underline{C}}aption-\textbf{\underline{M}}atching (CM), employs natural language descriptions to bridge domain gaps in a fundamentally different manner than traditional methods that focus on learning domain-invariant features or aligning feature spaces.
+In this paper, we introduce a novel approach to CDIR that leverages the capabilities of Large Language Models (LLMs) and Vision Transformers (ViTs) without the need for domain-specific annotations or fine-tuning.
+Our method, termed Caption-Matching (CM), introduces caption-based semantic alignment, a conceptual shift that treats text as a domain-agnostic representation for cross-domain retrieval.
+Unlike prior methods that operate solely in the visual embedding space by learning domain-invariant features or aligning feature distributions, CM employs natural language descriptions to bridge domain gaps in a fundamentally different manner.
 By mapping images from various domains to a shared semantic space defined by captions, CM not only facilitates effective cross-domain retrieval without explicit domain alignment but also captures high-level semantic similarities across domains.
 This approach leverages the combined semantic understanding of LLMs and visual comprehension of ViTs, allowing our system to handle multiple domains simultaneously without requiring separate models or extensive fine-tuning for each domain pair, setting it apart from conventional techniques.
+The key contributions of our work are as follows: